NUPI's privacy statement

 IP addresses are defined as personal data because they can be traced back to specific hardware and therefore a specific individual.
 NUPI uses Google Analytics’ tracking code, which anonymises the IP address before the information is stored and processed by Google.
 As a result, the stored IP address cannot be used to identify individual users.

-NUPI stores information about the search terms entered by users on our websites in eZ Systems and Google Analytics.
+NUPI stores information about the search terms entered by users on our websites in Ibexa DXP and Google Analytics.
 We store the terms in order to improve the information we offer.
 Search usage patterns are stored in aggregated form.
 Only the search term is stored, and cannot be linked to other user data, such as IP addresses.

 3.3 The sharing function